 Individual Therapeutic Activity

-Family And/Or Couple Therapy
+Family And/Or Couple Treatment

-Group therapy in which several people, all sharing a similar problem, with addictions, in this case, are assembled to discuss, interrelate and receive guidance and input from the psychotherapist, and share information with each other.
+Group treatment in which several people, all sharing a similar problem, with addictions, in this case, are assembled to discuss, interrelate and receive guidance and input from the psychotherapist, and share information with each other.
 Participants learn from the experiences shared by the other addicts.
 In this way, they receive input from a variety of viewpoints and perspectives, learning about themselves, their responses, their addictions, and their behavior.
 The objectives are for the improvement of communications, the building and strengthening of relationships, and positive cohesiveness.
 This gives rise to a situation of group dynamics in which efforts and activities to convert negative thought patterns to more positive patterns take place.
-These group sessions contribute toward the overall therapy which usually involves other therapeutic approaches, as described above, directed towards the diminishing of the motivations to addictive behavioral responses.
+These group sessions contribute toward the overall treatment which usually involves other therapeutic approaches, as described above, directed towards the diminishing of the motivations to addictive behavioral responses.

-Art, Recreational, and Pet Therapy
+Art, Recreational, and Pet Treatment

 The point is that there are a number of positive treatments for addictions.
 Dr. Blair at Blair Wellness Group in Beverly Hills is professionally trained and skilled in the use of therapeutic approaches to positively deal with addictions in the interest of diminishing and eliminating their characteristic behaviors.
 Through one-on-one personal discussions, Dr. Blair will assess your particular situation and work with you in the creation and pursuing the therapeutic approaches that she believes to be most advantageous at leading you to achieve a more satisfying and positive life, work towards stronger interpersonal and family relationships, and improve the quality of work you can produce.
 Call to make an appointment today.